qiyfoundation/Qiy-Scheme/use-cases/UC58 Individual Manages Subscriptions.md

-# UC49 Service Provider Adds Service
+# UC58 Individual Manages Subscriptions

 # Abstract

-This document is the use case specification for use case [UC49 Service Provider Adds Service](UC49%20Service%20Provider%20Adds%20Service.md).
+This document is the use case specification for use case [UC58 Individual Manages Subscriptions](UC58%20Individual%20Manages%20Subscriptions.md).

 # Contents